Time taken : >15mins

 For his contributions to music in Singapore, Abisheganaden received the Cultural Medallion in 1988.
 In 1998, he received the COMPASS Meritorious Award from the Composers and Authors Society of Singapore.

-Today, Alex is the patron and artistic director of the Toa Payoh Guitar Club, which consists of guitarists spanning generations and diverse backgrounds.
-He continues to perform and teach aspiring young guitarists both solo and ensemble guitar playing with commitment and passion.
+Alex was the patron and artistic director of the Toa Payoh Guitar Club, which consists of guitarists spanning generations and diverse backgrounds.
+He performed and taught aspiring young guitarists both solo and ensemble guitar playing with commitment and passion.

 Born in Singapore.